Skip to main content

 The Right Advocate Makes All the Difference

 Our attorneys have logged thousands of miles traveling throughout Michigan to support injury victims.
-To schedule your free case evaluation, call Matz Injury Law at 1-866-22Not33 or fill out our online contact form.
+To schedule your free case evaluation at our law firm, call Matz Injury Law at 1-866-22Not33 or fill out our online contact form.

 Frequently Asked Questions